ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-University of Dallas Tuition Waivers
+Does University of Dallas Offer Tuition Waivers?

-Schools sometimes waiver tuition for certain groups, to reduce the total cost of attendance.
+Schools sometimes waiver tuition for certain groups, to make attending more affordable.
 Some schools offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
-Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.
+Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.

 Check the financial aid website for more information on payment plans and tuition waivers.